Nuclear Medicine Technologist vs. Radiologic Technologist: A Clear View of These Diagnostic Imaging Careers

 Diagnostic imaging may seem like a small niche of the healthcare field, but there’s a lot to consider—and learn—when it comes to imaging specialties.
 The good news is that there really isn’t a wrong approach to getting started in the diagnostic imaging field.
 Choosing to start by pursuing a Radiologic Technologist degree doesn’t limit your horizons, as it is common for diagnostic imaging professionals to start in one specialty area and then branch out through continuing education or training programs.

-If you’re interested in starting your diagnostic imaging career as a radiologic technologist, then check out Rasmussen College’s Radiologic Technologist degree page to learn more about your options.
+If you’re interested in starting your diagnostic imaging career as a radiologic technologist, then check out Rasmussen University’s Radiologic Technologist degree page to learn more about your options.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed July 27, 2018] www.bls.gov/ooh/.
 Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
 Ranges do not represent starting salaries and employment conditions in your area may vary.